CreasolTech/DomBusGateway/README.md

 ### DomBusGateway on Rock PI S

-The ready-to-use device can be purchased from https://store.creasol.it/dombusgatewaypis .
+The ready-to-use device, with Linux + DomBusGateway + Mosquitto already installed, can be purchased from https://store.creasol.it/dombusgatewaypis .
 It's based on the Rock PI S hardware, a tiny ARM computer with only 400mW power usage, 4 cores, 512MB RAM.

 Alternatively, it's possible to download the following files:
 * https://docs.creasol.it/dombusgatewaypis.sfdisk
 * https://docs.creasol.it/dombusgatewaypis.boot.img.gz